Riftr/intelpy/README.md

 Download a copy of the repository.
 Install the required packages for your OS (see above).
 Run Intel.py.

-Note: a setup.py file as well as an (untested) PKGBUILD is available at this time
+Note: a setup.py file as well as an (untested) PKGBUILD is available at this time.

+Included are the necessary files to build this application with PyInstaller to make stand-alone packages for your OS if you desire.
+These scrips are the `build.sh` and `build.bat` files for Linux and Windows respectively.

 #### Other OSes